How can I upload inventory if I have more than one POS, WMS, or other sources of truth for inventory?

 Simple Aggregation

-If you manage inventory aggregation in an external system and do not plan to manage it within fabric, or if you do not have complex distributed fulfillment and inventory requirements, then the Simple Aggregation approach within fabric Inventory’s Network feature may be suitable for your usage.
+If you manage inventory aggregation in an external system and don’t plan to manage it within fabric, or if you don’t have complex distributed fulfillment and inventory requirements, then the Simple Aggregation approach within fabric Inventory’s Network feature may be suitable for your usage.

 Complex Aggregation

-Before utilizing Complex Aggregation to use product data in fabric’s Network rule-setting interface, you must decide whether to use fabric’s Product Information Management (PIM) system or a third-party PIM system.
-If you are using a third-party system, you must provide product details to fabric’s PIM-Connector service.
+Before utilizing Complex Aggregation to use product data in fabric’s Network rule-setting interface, you must decide whether to use fabric’s Product Catalog or a third-party product information management system.
+If you are using a third-party system, you must provide product details to fabric’s Catalog Connector.

-To use product data in the Network rule-setting interface, decide whether you are using fabric’s Product Information Management (PIM) system or a third-party PIM system.
-If using a third-party system, you need to provide product details to the PIM-Connector service.
+To use product data in the Network rule-setting interface, decide whether you are using fabric’s Product Catalog or a third-party product information management system.
+If using a third-party system, you need to provide product details to the Catalog Connector.

 Also, define your location details using the Locations service through either Copilot or the APIs.
 You may also configure custom attributes on the location model if you want to extend the JSON data model to support more fields.